Steps in a Typical Deliberative Process

 - Medical student financial support: aid to repay loans, incentives to stay in NM, 2008

-- Alignment of HS graduation requirements with college entrance exams, 2007
+- Alignment of high school graduation requirements with college entrance exams, 2007

-- New Mexico Public Education Department Math & Science Bureau established, 2006
+- Public Education Department Math & Science Bureau established, 2006

 - High School Reform Act, 2006

-- Enactment of the Renewable Energy Act and the Renewable Energy Production Tax Credit, 2002
+- Renewable Energy Act and the Renewable Energy Production Tax Credit, 2002

-- Creation of the independent NM Tax Research Institute, 2001
+- Creation of the NM Tax Research Institute, 2001

 - Phase-in of full-day kindergarten, 1999

-- 21 regional basin and watershed plans included in the statewide watershed plans, 1998
+- Inclusion of regional basin and watershed plans in the statewide watershed plans, 1998

-- Expansion of Mayor’s Youth Advisory Councils to more communities, 1996
+- Expansion of Mayor’s Youth Advisory Councils, 1996

-- Constitutional amendment of the anti-donation clause to allow for use of public funds for economic development, 1994
+- Constitutional amendment of the anti-donation clause to allow public funds for economic development, 1994

 - Constitutional Convention supported, 1994

 - Restructuring of Worker’s Compensation laws, 1993